Step 1: Get Prepared

 Step 6: Track the progress of your plan

-Now you’ve completed all the planning and organising, it’s time to receive your supports and start enjoying the improvements they bring.
-You’ll need to keep a record of all the supports you receive and when they’re delivered, and - most importantly - keep track of your budget.
+Now you’ve completed all the planning and organising, it’s time to receive your supports and start enjoying all the improvements they bring to your life.

 Step 7: Your annual plan review